Skip to Content

 Directions

 Wheat berries take a bit of patience and planning to cook, but the cooked berries store well, so I like to make a big batch for easy use later in the week.
-If you can, soak them overnight – it will reduce their long cooking time.
 Once cooked, the wheat berries add a great texture and flavor to both sweet and savory dishes and are excellent sprinkled over salads or into muffin or pancake batters.
-For extra flavor, add a cinnamon stick to the pot of wheat berries as they cook for sweet dishes, or an onion for savory dishes.
+For extra flavor, add a cinnamon stick to the pot of wheat berries as they cook for sweet dishes, or an onion and dried herbs for savory dishes.

 -Add wheat berries to a large bowl of water and swish around.
 Any residual husks or random seeds from the field will float to the top.
 Skim off any extraneous material and drain.

--Place soaked, sprouted or rinsed wheat berries in a medium pot with lots of water, like you were cooking pasta.
+-Place rinsed wheat berries in a medium pot with lots of water, like you were cooking pasta.

 -Bring water to a boil, then lower heat to a simmer.

 -Cook until wheat berries are al dente (they will still be slightly chewy) and drain.
-This should take just under an hour, but cooking time may differ.
+This should take about 35-50 minutes, but cooking time may differ.

--Cool berries then store in the refrigerator for up to 5 days (cooked wheat berries also freeze well).
-You can cook wheat berries in a crock pot or Instant Pot, as you would beans, just Google manufacturer’s instructions for your particular device.
+-Cool drained berries then store in the refrigerator for up to 5 days (cooked wheat berries also freeze well and can make a great last minute addition to soups or stews).

 Submitted by Sara Jones, Tucson CSA